 Computation description: Mortality rates for Australians by the leading causes of death, by Indigenous status.
 Crude rates are calculated for Indigenous Australians.
 Age-standardised rates are calculated for Indigenous and non-Indigenous Australians.

-Rate ratios and rate differences are calculated for comparisons between Indigenous and non-Indigenous Australians.
+Rate ratios and rate differences are calculated for comparisons between Indigenous and non-Indigenous Australians (using age-standardised rates).
 Note: Causes of death to be listed from highest to lowest Indigenous percentage for the most recent period (5 years combined).

-Variability bands are to be calculated for rates (single year data and national data for 5 years combined) using the standard method (see definition below).

-Reporting is only for those jurisdictions which have adequate levels of Indigenous identification (NSW, Qld, WA, SA and the NT from 1998).

-For trends: Percentage change and statistical significance of change are to be calculated (required for assessment of progress over time as annual proxy measure against life expectancy target).
+Variability bands are to be calculated for rates (single year data and national data for 5 years combined) using the standard method (see 'Definitions' below).
+Reporting is only for those jurisdictions which have adequate levels of Indigenous identification (New South Wales, Queensland, Western Australia, South Australia and the Northern Territory from 1998).
+For trends: Percentage change and statistical significance of change are to be calculated (required for assessment of progress over time as an annual proxy measure against life expectancy target).
 Excludes deaths where Indigenous status was not stated.
 Where age is not stated, pro-rating should be applied.

-Presentation:

-Number, percentage, rate per 100,000 persons; rate ratios, rate differences, variability bands; and causes of death (as per list contained in 'Definitions' below) listed from highest to lowest Indigenous percentage.
+Presentation: Number, percentage, rate per 100,000 persons; rate ratios, rate differences, variability bands; and causes of death (as per list contained in 'Definitions' below)

+listed from highest to lowest Indigenous percentage.